exchangegroup/add-callback-demo-ios/README.md

 ## How to reproduce

-1) Add the following code to your project
+1) Add the following code to your project:

 ```Swift
 public class MyClass {